 In "True American Hero," Paul Isakson tells the story of Brig.
 Gen. Jon Reynolds, and DIA's involvement in his rescue from the Hanoi Hilton prison in Vietnam.

 Orlando Pacheco details the life and legacy of former DIA Director Lt.
 Gen. Sam Wilson, a U.S. Army officer who is cited as the first to use the term "counterinsurgency."

-In episode four, historian Greg Elder explores how DIA helped put a man on the moon.
-Also hear from some DIA officers as they describe their memories of the moon landing 50 years later.
+Greg Elder explores how DIA helped put a man on the moon.
+Also, hear from DIA officers as they describe their memories of the moon landing 50 years later.

-In episode six, historian Lisa Temple tells the story of Operation Babylift, the name given to the mass evacuation of children from South Vietnam to the United States and other countries at the end of the Vietnam War in 1975.
+Lisa Temple recounts the story of Operation Babylift, the name given to the mass evacuation of children from South Vietnam at the end of the Vietnam War in 1975.
 DIA played a vital role in the execution of the operation.